turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.markdown

 ### Going Further - Organizing Requests as Event Handlers

-It's very likely you'll be using Fetch requests as event handlers.
+It's very likely you'll be using `fetch()` requests as event handlers.

 For example, on submit of a form, we make a POST request with the form data.

-Just like we organized our Fetch handlers above, we can organize our event handlers similarly.
+Just like we organized our `fetch()` handlers above, we can organize our event handlers similarly.

 If we were working with form data like this: